conancat/fbscrape/readme.md

-# Facebook Feed Photo Scrapper
+# Facebook Feed Photo Scraper

-This is an experiment on writing a Facebook Feed photo scrapper command-line tool with CoffeeScript and NodeJS.
+This is an experiment on writing a Facebook Feed images scraper command-line tool with CoffeeScript and NodeJS.

 Using openly available data on the Facebook Graph API we look for public images that are posted by a page (or person) and save them to our disk drives.